Prime Minister Justin Trudeau stops in at Alberni Valley airport - BC Local News

 Trudeau was whisked into a waiting motorcade and a bystander at the airport said he was heading back to Tofino, where his family has been vacationing since the weekend of July 21.

-Two CF-18 fighter jets could be seen high in the sky, escorting the Challenger, and the airport was heavily guarded by security.
+Two CF-18 fighter jets could be seen high in the sky, escorting the Challenger according to a witness at the airport, and the airport was heavily guarded by security.

 Weather reports from the Tofino Airport at Long Beach forecasted fog on Monday.